In this tutorial, we will explain how to:

 - - Adjust RT ranges for aggregated MS extraction and XIC mass.

-- - Change mass exchange regime replicate (EX1 vs default EX2 – “Is EX1” ON/OFF).
+- - Change mass exchange regime for each replicate (EX1 vs default EX2 – “Is EX1” ON/OFF).

-- - Remove whole peptides (across all replicates) if they are not found or the data is not reliable.
+- - Remove peptides (across all replicates, states, labeling) if they are not found or too noisy.

 The mass spec graph and XIC are interactive.
 To zoom in, click and drag on the X or Y axis.
 The mouse wheel will also zoom but on the X-axis only.
 Double clicking an axis will reset the zoom level to fit all of the data.